prakhar1989/hugo-blog/content/articles/understanding-rpcs.md

 > A distributed system is a set of *independent* machines that *coordinate* over a *network* to achieve a common goal.

 One of the important keywords in the above definition is *coordinate*.
 However, in order to coordinate, systems first need a way to communicate.
-So given we have a messaging layer (the network) what kind of a communication abstraction we can build that can be helpful to programmers while building distributed systems?
+Given that we have a messaging layer (the network) what kind of a communication abstraction we can build that can be helpful to programmers while building distributed systems?

-RPCs are one such abstractions borrowed from programming languages that have a simple goal:
+RPCs are one such abstraction borrowed from programming languages that have a simple goal:

 > Make the process of executing code on a remote machine as simple and straight-forward as calling a local function.

+But why did we specifically choose procedures?
 Let's hear what the authors have to say -  *RPCs are based on the observation that procedure calls are a well known and well understood mechanism for transfer of control and data within a program running on a single computer.
 Therefore, it is proposed that this same mechanism be extended to provide for transfer of control and data across a communication network.*

 ### Components
 <figure>